nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 </div>

-Within the `/model` folder, there also exists an `IndexedCsvFile` model that helps with the parsing of CSV files for the Import CSV function.
-However, this file does not fit within the model component diagram and just serves as a helper model.
+Within the `model` package, there also exists an `IndexedCsvFile` model that helps with the parsing of CSV files for the Import CSV function.
+However, the class does not maintain any persistent instances, and does not fit within the model component diagram, serving solely as a helper model.

 ### Storage component